dmx

 Mildly interesting anecdote: At the Cryptoburners' Amega party in june 1991, my friend Rancor and I approached Lars Hamre, the author of Protracker 1.1b, questioning how the splash image (the Protracker info page above) was encrypted.
 Lars told me it was not actually encrypted, just byte-run encoded to save space.
 And he proceeded to copy over the encoding routine on a disk which the handed to me!
 Not long after, we replaced the image and released "Protracker 1.1c".
 I'm sure it ended up in someone's collections, but the only difference was the version number.

-I also applied and was accepted into a few demo groups at the time, of which I can recall: Exit (1991), Cytax, and Deadline.
 Not exactly pinnacles of the scene (no offense!)
 In contrast, Rancor went on to join world-famous groups like TRSI, Scoopex and Absolute!

 I have recently created a page with a selection of some of my Protracker modules from 1991-1993 if you'd like a listen to products of it's time.

 Briefly, I released a diskmagazine called Resident Magazine (tagline: This one stays in YOUR memory) in June 1992.
-We got access to Usenet through another friend's father at the university were he worked, and so we were able to spam a few newsgroups.
+We got access to Usenet through my friend Kris' father at the university were he worked, and so we were able to spam a few newsgroups.
 I remember we got negative remarks about this.
 Sorry, we were young and didn't know proper netiquette!
 Here's a link to one of the messages we spammed with.
 My friend Cray coded the first engine.
-An anti-virus organization called Safe Hex International wanted to work with us on this magazine.
+An anti-virus organization called Safe Hex International (geddit?) in the US wanted to work with us on this magazine.
 Issue two was written by entirely by Safe Hex International, and was full of swearing in contents of generally shabby quality.
+So I regained control by issue 3 (1993) and wrote the engine myself.
+After issue 4 in September 1993, the magazine was dead.

 Resident Magazine